$0 Arizona Foster Care Quick-Start Checklist

 The Compounding Effect

 These seven mistakes do not exist in isolation.
 They compound.
-An applicant who gets the wrong fingerprint card (Mistake 1) and also has a pool fence issue (Mistake 2) is looking at a combined delay of 3 to 5 months and $2,500 or more in costs.
-An applicant who waits to start fingerprints (Mistake 4) and also chooses an agency with infrequent training cohorts (Mistake 7) can spend 8 months or more getting licensed for a process that should take 4 to 6 months.
+An applicant who gets the wrong fingerprint card (Mistake 1) and also has a pool fence issue (Mistake 2) can face a substantial combined delay and pool-correction costs of up to $2,500.
+An applicant who waits to start fingerprints (Mistake 4) and also chooses an agency with infrequent training cohorts can extend the overall 4-to-6-month licensing timeline.
 The families who get licensed efficiently are the ones who avoid all seven mistakes simultaneously — and the only way to do that is to know about them before you start.

 Frequently Asked Questions